 The maze of lines and connections in London’s famous Tube system can be overwhelming.
 Bucket List Journey writer Annette has some great tips for navigating the underground, including tips for using the Oyster Card and the Smart Card.

 London’s main attractions are surprisingly walkable.
 You can take a funky walking tour around London, a Harry Potter walking tour or even a Jack the Ripper tour.

 Let’s face it: London can be busy.
 From picnics in the park, to village shopping and swimming in lidos and ponds, Dave and Deb at ThePlanetD have some great suggestions for getting away from the crowds.

 Look like too much work?
 Take a Tour!

-If you’re looking for a fun tour that will help you navigate London, check out Viator, which offers a plenty of highly rated and popular tours.
+If you’re looking for a fun tour that will help you navigate London, check out Get Your Guide, which offers a plenty of highly rated and popular tours.
 You can even opt for small group or private tours.